-Length of Program (minutes) News Programs Day and Night Class "A" Time All Other Hrs.
-October 1 Congram (minutes) 1:00 1:45 2:15 1:00 2:00 2:30 2:50 3:00 4:30 6:00 1:15 2:10 3:00 4:00 4:15 5:45 7:00
+Length of Program (minutes) News Programs Class "A" Time All Other Hrs,

+5 10 15 25 30 45 60 1:00 1:00 2:00 2:30 2:50 3:00 4:30 6:00 1:15 2:10 3:00 4:00 4:15 5:45 7:00

+10 1:45 2:00 2:10

+15 2:15 2:30 3:00

+25 2:50 4:00

+30 3:00 4:15

 45 4:30 5:45

 60 6:00 7:00

-2. The time standards allowable to a single advertiser do not affect the established practice of allowance for station breaks between programs.
+45 4.30 5:45 60 7:00 2.
+The time standards allowable to a single advertiser do not affect the established practice of allowance for station breaks between programs.
 3. Announcement programs are designed to accommodate a designated number of individual live or recorded announcements, generally one minute in length, which are carried within the body of the program and are available for sale to individual advertisers.
-Normally not more than 3 one-minute announcements (which should not exceed approximately 125 words if presented live) should be scheduled within a 15-minute period and not more than six such announcements should be scheduled within a 30-minute period in local announcement programs; however, fewer announcements of greater individual length may be scheduled provided, that the aggregate length of the announcements approximates three minutes in a 15-minute program or six minutes in a 30-minute program.
-In announcement programs other than 15 minutes or 30 minutes in length, the proportion of one minute of announcement within every five minutes of programming is normally applied.
-The announcements must be presented within the framework of the program period designated for their use and kept in harmony with the content of the program in which they are placed.

-4. Programs presenting women's services, features, shopping guides, market information, and similar material, provide a special service to the listening and viewing public in which advertising material is an informative and integral part of the program content.
-Because of these special characteristics the time standards set forth above may be waived to a reasonable extent.
-In the present state of experimentation in programming and advertising techniques in television programs of this type no definite limitations to these exceptions are set forth at this time.

-5. Any casual reference in a program

-tons to these exceptions are set form at this time.
+Normally not more than 3 one-minute approximately 125 words if presented live) should be scheduled within a 15-minute period and not more than six such announcements of greater individual length may be scheduled provided, that the aggregate length of the announcement programs.
+However, fewrinutes in a 13-minute program or six minutes in a 30-minute program.
+In announcement programs there than 15 minutes or 30 minutes in length, the programs of the announcement programs of the announcement programs.
+In announcement programs of the announcement programs of the minutes of announcement programs of the minutes or 30 minutes in length, the proportion of one minute of announcements must be presented within the framework of the program period designated for their use and kept in harmony with the content of the program in which they are placed.
+4. Programs presenting women's services, features, shopping guides, market information, and similar ma-terial, provide a special service to the listening and viewing public in which advertising material is an informative and integral part of the program con-tent.
+Because of these special charac-teristics the time standards set forth above may be waived to a reasonable extent.
+In the present state of experi-mentation in programming and adver-tising techniques in television pro-grams of this type no definite limita-tions to these exceptions are set forth at this time.
+5. Any casual reference in a program tons to these exceptions are set form at this time.
 5. Any casual reference in a program to another's product or service under any trade name or language sufficiently descriptive to identify it should, except for normal guest identifications, be prohibited.
 6. Stationary backdrops or properties in television presentations showing the sponsor's name or product, the name of his product, his trade mark or slogan may be used only incidentally.
 They should not obtrude on program interest or entertainment.
 "On Camera" shots of such materials should be fleeting, not too frequent, and mindful of the need of maintaining a proper program balance.

-DRAMATIZED APPEALS